tomickigrzegorz/Leaflet.Autocomplete/README.md

 </h2>

 <p align="center">
-  Leaflet.Autocomplete is to expand the autosugestion plugin with the ability to geocode and show data on the map in the way you think you need
+  Leaflet.Autocomplete is to expand the autocomplete plugin with the ability to geocode and show data on the map in the way you think you need
 </p>

 <p align="center">